-Evaluation Criteria Level 1 Measures Level 2 Measures Objective: Support Equitable Mobility Purpose and Need: Expand mobility for the corridor as populations. nd region's residents, which include transit dependent, low-income, and minority Provide equitable transit service to low-income, minority, and transit- dependent populations L1.18: Qualitative demographic differences among the option census data (households with no car, low-income, and minority populations) in station areas L1.19: Potential for impacts on low-income and minority populations L2.33: Potential benefits to low-income or minority populations L2.34: Potential for impacts on low-income and/or minority populations Objective: Provide a Financially Sustainable e and Constructible Project Purpose and Need: Implement a system that is technical ically and financially feasible to build, opera ate, and maintain.
-Financial considerations L1.20: Major cost elements beyond the representative project description L2.35: Preliminary conceptual estimate L2.36: Operating estimate Constructibility and engineering considerations L1.21: Potential risks (major utilities or structures) L1.22: Availability and potential to use publicly-owned right-of-way L1.23: Capability to accommodate future expansion included in the Sound Transit Long-Range Plan L2.37: Potential conflicts with major utilities and structures, such as existing or planned transportation infrastructure L2.38: Number of sites requiring environmental remediation within the project footprint of an alternative L2.39: Unique construction challenges (potential for transportation, noise, vibration, and visual) effects) L2.40: Availability and potential to use publicly owned right-of-way and publicly owned property L2.41: Capability to accommodate future expansion included in the Sound Transit Long-Range Plan Operational considerations L1.24 Consideration of operational elements (e.g., potential reliability, track alignment, tail tracks and pocket track at L2.42: Assessment of operational elements (e.g., reliability based on track alignment, tail tracks, and pocket track at Tacoma Dome, Tacoma Dome, number of at-grade crossings, if any) number of at-grade crossings, if any)
+Evaluation Criteria Level 1 Measures Level 2 Measures Objective: Support Equitable Mobility Purpose and Need: Expand mobility for the corridor a populations. and region's residents, which include transit dependent, low-income, and minority Provide equitable transit service to low-income, minority, and transit- dependent populations L1.18: Qualitative demographic differences among the option census data (households with no car, low-income, and minority populations) in station areas L1.19: Potential for impacts on low- income and minority populations L2.33: Potential benefits to low-income or minority populations L2.34: Potential for impacts on low- income and/or minority population Objective: Provide a Financially Sustainabl e and Constructible Project Purpose and Need: Implement a system that is technical system in the system in the system in the system is the system in the system is the system i nically and financially feasible to build, opera ate, and maintain.
+Financial considerations L1.20: Major cost elements beyond the representative project description L2.35: Preliminary conceptual estimate L2.36: Operating estimate Constructibility and engineering considerations L1.21: Potential risks (major utilities or structures) L1.22: Availability and potential to use publicly-owned right-of-way L2.37: Potential conflicts with major utilities and structures, such as existing or planned transportatio infrastructure L1.23: Capability to accommodate future expansion included in the Sound Transit Long-Range Plan L2.38: Number of sites requiring environmental remediation within the project footprint of an alternative L2.39: Unique construction challenges (potential for transportation, noise, vibration, and visual effects) L2.40: Availability and potential to use publicly owned right-of-way and publicly owned property L2.41: Capability to accommodate future expansion included in the Sound Transit Long-Range Plan Operational considerations L1.24 Consideration of operational elements (e.g., potential reliability, track alignment, tail tracks and pocket track at Tacoma Dome, number of at-grade crossings, if any) L2.42: Assessment of operational elements (e.g., reliability based or track alignment, tail tracks, and pocket track at Tacoma Dome, number of at-grade crossings, if any) Schedule considerations L1.25: Overall schedule risk L2.43: Overall schedule risk

-^{}Preliminary conceptual estimates are not the project's budget.
+Preliminary conceptual estimates are not the project's budget.
 They are to be used for comparisons among alternatives.